-Dan Rohner is a trial lawyer that concentrates his practice on complex commercial disputes.
-Over the past 17 years, Dan has handled a wide variety of business lawsuits for both well-known national companies, and regional, local and small businesses.
-Dan has successfully represented clients from numerous industries on claims relating to breaches of contract, securities fraud, employment and labor disputes, trade secret protection issues, class actions, intellectual property disputes, lender liability actions, business torts and insurance coverage disputes.
+Dan Rohner is a trial lawyer that concentrates his litigation practice on complex commercial disputes.
+For the past 24 years, Dan has handled a wide variety of business lawsuits for both well-known national companies, and regional, local and small businesses.
+Dan has successfully represented clients from numerous industries on claims relating to breaches of contract, real estate and construction disputes, securities fraud, employment and labor disputes, trade secret protection issues, class actions, intellectual property disputes, lender liability actions, business torts and insurance coverage disputes.
 Dan has significant trial experience in both federal and state courts, as well as extensive experience before the Financial Industry Regulatory Authority and the American Arbitration Association.
 Dan also has a particular knowledge in appellate representation, having been a judicial clerk for the chief justice of the Colorado Supreme Court.

 Dan begins every engagement with a detailed discussion of client risks, opportunities, needs, options and goals.
 Dan then develops, refines and executes strategic litigation plans with an eye towards reaching a successful, timely and cost-effective resolution of the dispute.
 Dan’s ultimate goal is to become and remain a trusted advisor to each of his clients; providing first-rate legal knowledge and service at an exceptional value.